seb1k/networkmap.js/README.md

-I needed network map tool for my job... networkmap.js had a good design, so it took it.
+I needed network map tool for my job... networkmap.js had a good design, so U used it.

 But it's buggy as HELL !